Prince Henry, Duke of Gloucester: Childhood and education

-As a young boy, Henry suffered from ill health very much like his older brother Albert.
-He also had knock knees, and had to wear painful leg splints.
-He was an extremely nervous child, and was often victim to spontaneous fits of crying or giggling, and also like his brother, Henry had a combination of speech disorders.
-They both had rhotacism, which prevented them from pronouncing the sound r, but while Albert's pronunciation was slightly reminiscent of the "French r", Henry was completely unable to pronounce it, causing the intended r to sound like [w].
-On top of this, Henry also had a nasal lisp and an unusually high-pitched tone, resulting in a very distinctive voice.
+As a child, Henry suffered from poor health, much like his elder brother Albert.
+He had knock knees and was required to wear leg splints, which caused considerable discomfort.
+He was an extremely nervous boy and was prone to sudden fits of crying or giggling.
+Like Albert, he had a combination of speech disorders.
+Both brothers had rhotacism, which prevented them from pronouncing the sound r; while Albert's pronunciation was reminiscent of the "French r", Henry was unable to produce the sound at all, replacing it with [w].
+He also had a nasal lisp and an unusually high-pitched tone, which together gave him a distinctive voice.

-By 1909, Henry's poor health had become a serious concern for his parents.
-He was very small for his age and was prone to get very aggressive colds.
-"You must remember that he is rather fragile and must be treated differently to his two elder brothers who are more robust", wrote Prince George to Henry's tutor, Henry Peter Hansell.
+By 1909, Henry's health had become a matter of concern to his parents.
+He was small for his age and susceptible to severe colds.
+George wrote to Henry's tutor, Henry Peter Hansell, that he should be treated differently from his more robust elder brothers, noting, "You must remember that he is rather fragile and must be treated differently to his two elder brothers who are more robust".

-On 6 May 1910, Prince George ascended the throne as George V, and Henry became the third in line to the throne.
-The King was persuaded by Hansell that it would be good for Henry's character to attend school, where he could interact with boys his age.
-The King, having previously rejected this proposition for his two elder sons, agreed on the basis that it would help him "behave like a boy and not like a little child".
+On 6 May 1910, George succeeded to the throne as George V, and Henry became third in line to the throne.
+Hansell persuaded the King that attending school would benefit Henry's character by allowing him to mix with boys of his own age.
+Although the King had previously rejected the idea for his elder sons, he agreed on the grounds that it would help Henry "behave like a boy and not like a little child".